 Financial Aid: International applicants are considered for academic merit- and need-based scholarships and grants once they apply for admission.
 Academic scholarships range from $23,000 to full tuition annually.
 The Hollins Global Commitment Scholarship is a competitive full-tuition scholarship awarded to five international students each year.

 Test Score Requirements: Students whose first language is not English are required to submit results of the TOEFL or IELTS.
-Minimum required scores on the TOEFL are 80 (Internet), 550 (paper), and 213 (computer); the minimum required score on IELTS is 6.5.
+Minimum required scores on the TOEFL are 80 (internet), 550 (paper), and 213 (computer); the minimum required score on IELTS is 6.5.
 International students whose first language is English must submit the results of the SAT or ACT.
-Although there is not a minimum score required, average scores for the class entering Hollins in fall 2017 were 1127 for SAT and 26 for ACT.
+Although there is not a minimum score required, average scores for the class entering Hollins in fall 2018 were 1188 for the SAT and 26 for the ACT.

 Application Deadlines and Fees: